This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 - : Hexes are great, but since they typically only target one creature and must be Sustained, it’s difficult to maintain them on more than one target while doing anything else interesting.
 This, combined with Effortless Concentration, means that you could Hex two targets, Sustain the spell as a Free Action, and still have a full turn to do other things.

 - : Many Hexes have a 1-Action casting time, so you may be able to cast as many as 3 in a turn.
 If you then use Cackle on the following turn you can Sustain all three of them without spending an Action.
 If you manage your Focus Points well, you can repeat this combination to great effect, potentially adding even more Hexes (most will need to be Hex Cantrips) over time.

 - : 10th-level spells are very powerful.

-- : The most interesting but least useful for the Witch's 20th-level feats.
-You've likely had spells that make this obsolete for several levels.
+- : The most interesting but least useful of the Witch’s 20th-level feats.
+You’ve likely had spells that make this obsolete for several levels.

 - : Witches have poor saves and poor Perception.
 The only problem with this feat is that you can’t take it more than once.